willkoehler/docs/rails.md

     gem environment

-Uninstall all gems on the system (to start fresh if desired)
+Uninstall all gems on the system (to start fresh if desired).
+Ignore warnings about default gems.
+Uninstalling default gems will fail and be skipped.

-    gem list --no-version | xargs gem uninstall -aIx
+    for i in `gem list --no-versions`; do gem uninstall -aIx $i; done

 Refresh all gems from their source and rebuilds all extensions and regenerates bin stubs